mainkoon81/Study-01-Business-Analytics-II-Practice/README.md

 <img src="https://user-images.githubusercontent.com/31917400/58917762-97adda80-871f-11e9-8114-6a340bb1e46d.jpg" />

 > Perspective 02 - **Technical**
+- What is DWH?
  - DWH is a `copy` of transaction data specifically **structured for** `query and analysis`.
  - DWH is subject-oriented(categorized by topic), integrated(coming from many sources), non-volatile(non-transient), time-variant(changing questions by time) collection of data in support of management's decisions.
+When the data is so large and diverse, databases cannot handle them because its too expensive, hard to query...we consider DWH?
  - DWH is a system retrieving and consolidating data periodically from the source systems into a dimensional, normalized data store.
 It keeps years of history.
 It is typically updated in batches, not every time a transaction happens in the source system.
 <img src="https://user-images.githubusercontent.com/31917400/58919046-97fca480-8724-11e9-91db-6c44fde98fa1.jpg" />